Runqi518/Bargaining-Game-An-Interdisciplinary-Study/mechanism_design/README.md

 - [transcripts_decision_logs.txt](./transcripts_decision_logs.txt)
   Raw transcripts of AI agent interactions (ChatGPT, Doubao, DeepSeek, Qwen) and decision logs for each experimental round.

+# Voting & Institutions
+Building upon the theoretical foundations and auction-based mechanisms, this section shifts focus to a collective decision-making context, applying Nobel insights to develop a transparent and efficient voting framework.

+## Real-world Collective Choice Case

+The case concerns the ongoing efforts of the United Nations to coordinate global action on reducing carbon emissions to mitigate climate change.
+Different countries face varying levels of risk and economic cost:

+- Developed economies can invest in green technology but worry about economic disruption.
+- Developing economies prioritize economic growth and have fewer resources for aggressive reductions.
+- Small island nations are highly vulnerable to climate impacts and strongly favor rapid action.
+- Fossil-fuel exporting countries have economic interests tied to oil and gas and prefer minimal intervention.

+**Policy Options:**
+1. Aggressive Reduction: Cut global carbon emissions by 50% by 2030.
+2. Moderate Reduction: Cut global carbon emissions by 30% by 2030.
+3. Minimal Reduction: Cut global carbon emissions by 10% by 2030.
+4. No Mandate: Leave emission reductions voluntary.

+## Nobel Insights → Innovation
+## Forward-Looking Design Challenge

 ## References

 ### Theoretical Background